cdwv/SphinxSearchBundle/README.md

 This bundle trakcs all errors that unfold during executing queries.

-# What this bundle should do?
+# Authors

-This bundle should provide much better integration with Symfony by providing:
+This bundle was originally developed by [Piotr Kowalczyk](https://github.com/ekiwok)
-* tracking queries execution
-* tracking sphinx errors
-* automatisation of sphinx.conf generation
-* bridge between doctrine query builder and indexes configuration